b3h3m0th/pineapple-planner/README.md

    ```
 2. Add your Firebase service account key `firebase-adminsdk-key.json` to the root of the `PineapplePlanner.Wpf` project.
 You can generate a service account key in the Firebase console > Project settings > Service accounts > Generate new private key.
 3. Add your Firebase web config `firebase-config.json` to the `wwwroot` folder of the `PineapplerPlanner.Wpf` project.
 You can find the web config in the Firebase console > Project settings > General > Your apps.
+4. Add `appsettings.json` according to the `appsettings.example.json` to the root of the `PineapplePlanner.WPF` project.
+You can generate a Google generative AI API key here: https://aistudio.google.com/app/apikey.
-4. Open `PineapplePlanner.sln` in Visual Studio
+5. Open `PineapplePlanner.sln` in Visual Studio.
-5. In Visual Studio configure `PineapplePlanner.Wpf` as startup project
+6. In Visual Studio configure `PineapplePlanner.Wpf` as startup project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>